Friday, February 21, 2014

 The trinkets can include not only beads but also plastic cups, doubloons, which are printed coins, and small stuffed animals.
 Bead strands have gotten longer and more of the throws are now customized with the different krewe names and logos.
 The krewes need to purchase their throws at least 6-8 months in advance of the parade schedule.

 Another throw, that's actually unique to the Krewe of Zulu, is the coconut.
-Originally they were tossed out into the crowd, but for safety reasons, an actual "coconut bill" was initiated so that now they hand them out instead.
+Originally they were tossed out into the crowd, but for safety reasons, an actual "coconut bill" was initiated by the local officials so that they're now handed out instead.
 It's one of the most sought after Mardi Gras souvenirs.
 Want to read more, click here.

 Also click here to check out my post on catching Mardi Gras beads at the parades.